Close

 Step 3: Complete Application Submission

-Submit your application through the designated channel - either online via the official immigration portal or at the nearest Vanuatu diplomatic mission.
+Submit your application online through the Vanuatu Immigration Department Website where customers can now lodge permit and visa applications as part of the Department's ongoing Digital Transformation plan.
+For passport applications, appointments can be made online for lodgment.
+Alternatively, apply at the nearest Vanuatu diplomatic mission.
 Schedule appointments in advance where required, as processing slots may be limited.

 Step 4: Payment and Biometric Processing